 21. Take your accommodations to new heights (literally), by staying in a treehouse at Cypress Valley in Spicewood.
 Sleep in the trees and watch for shooting stars as you take part in this overnight experience that is unlike any other.

-All images courtesy of: Texas Parks & Wildlife (Colorado Bend, Dinosaur Valley, Caddo Lake, Enchanted Rock, Blanco River); Culture Map Houston (Lagoon); Six Flags Fiesta Texas (Zip Line); Glamping.com (Railcar); Roadesque (Presidio La Bahia); Wikipedia (Train); Agoda (Hotel Galvez); BBC (Marfa); Travel Texas (Gruene Hall); Irving Texas (Bluebonnet Trails); D Magazine (Llama); Texas Monthly (Snow’s BBQ); City of Boerne (Town of Boerne); House Beautiful (Cypress Valley).
+Images courtesy of: Texas Parks & Wildlife (Colorado Bend, Dinosaur Valley, Caddo Lake, Enchanted Rock, Blanco River); Culture Map Houston (Lagoon); Six Flags Fiesta Texas (Zip Line); Glamping.com (Railcar); Roadesque (Presidio La Bahia); Wikipedia (Train); Agoda (Hotel Galvez); BBC (Marfa); Travel Texas (Gruene Hall); Irving Texas (Bluebonnet Trails); D Magazine (Llama); Texas Monthly (Snow’s BBQ); City of Boerne (Town of Boerne); House Beautiful (Cypress Valley).